johnny7861532/Keras-Video-Games-Sales-number-predict/README.md

 Im trying to use NN to predict the world sales number of video games.

-After train the model acc is like:
+After train the model the regression plot is like:

 Model predict the training data